DjangoGirls/organizer-manual/faq/README.md

 # FAQ: Frequently Asked Questions

+Django Girls events have been happening all over the world for a while now, and we get some repeat questions.
+Hopefully this page will help you if part of the planning process has you confused!

 ## Website and organizing

+### Translation

+**Q: We just finished to translate the tutorial on Crowdin: what do we do now?

+A: First: congratulations!
+It's a lot of work that will help your attendees and many learners around the world!
+Now that the first part is done, you need someone to proofread your work.
+If you not sure if someone as the right to do it, [ask us](mailto:hello@djangogirls.org)!
+When your translation is 100% validated, make a pull request to our tutorial repository.
+Check this [page](http://translate.djangogirls.org/when_its_ready.html) for more details.

 ### Application form

 **Q: Where can I find all applications submitted for my event?

-To see all applications submitted to your event, go to an URL like that: http://djangogirls.org/yourcity/applications/ (remember to replace `yourcity` with your website address).
+A: To see all applications submitted to your event, go to an URL like that: http://djangogirls.org/yourcity/applications/ (remember to replace `yourcity` with your website address).

 **Q: We scored applicants, and we have a lot of ties!
 What do we do?**